-An overpass just three kilometers from the city's Estadio Mineirao gave way Thursday, crushing several vehicles and taking the lives of two people, including the bus driver who slammed on the brakes to save the lives of her passengers and her young daughter, who was also on board.
+An overpass just three kilometres from the city's Estadio Mineirao gave way on Thursday, crushing several vehicles and taking the lives of two people, including the bus driver who slammed on the brakes to save the lives of her passengers and her young daughter, who was also on board.

-The road section, which was originally scheduled to be completed in time for the World Cup, was only days from completion and had been expected to be in operation in time for Tuesday's semifinal.
+The road section, which was originally due to be completed in time for the World Cup, was only days from completion and had been expected to be in operation in time for Tuesday's semi-final.

-But tragedy struck Thursday and awoke public concern about the safety of other overpasses in the city, with most built by the same construction company.
+But tragedy struck instead on Thursday and awoke public concern over the safety of other overpasses in the city, with most built by the same construction company.

 "We are going to work with specialists in this phase to determine what went wrong and establish the cause and the responsibility for yesterday's tragedy.

-Health Secretary Fabiano Geraldo Pimenta revealed that two of the 23 injured in the bridge collapse remain in hospital and confirmed there will be no further fatalities.
+Health Secretary Fabiano Geraldo Pimenta revealed that two of the 23 injured in the bridge collapse remain in hospital and confrmed there will be no further fatalities.

-The local government has opened a phone line to aid those who need help coping with the tragedy.
+The local government has opened a phone line to aid anybody who needs help in coping with the tragedy.